-Fair value is generally estimated using the present value of expected future cash flows discounted at a rate commensurate with the underlying risks.
+Fair value is generally estimated using the present value of expected future cash flows discounted at a rate commensurate with the underlying risks, net of encumbrances.
 The Company also obtains external appraisals for a rotating selection of properties annually.
 If an external appraisal is not obtained, an internal appraisal is performed.